Gletterens: Demographics

-World heritage site
+World Heritage Site

 It is home to the Les Grèves prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

 The Les Grèves site is located about 200 m from the present shoreline.
 Some of the timbers have been dendrochronologically dated to the 33rd century and the first half of the 32nd century BC.
 The site was well known locally before it was officially discovered by H. Schwab in the 1960s.
 The upper layers are from a Horgen culture settlement and the lower layers might be from either a Horgan or a Cortaillod culture settlement.

 Politics

 In the 2011 federal election the most popular party was the SP which received 27.9% of the vote.
 The next three most popular parties were the SVP (27.4%), the CVP (14.4%) and the FDP (10.8%).

 The SPS improved their position in Gletterens rising to first, from second in 2007 (with 33.2%) The SVP moved from first in 2007 (with 33.4%) to second in 2011, the CVP retained about the same popularity (12.7% in 2007) and the FDP retained about the same popularity (9.4% in 2007).
 A total of 289 votes were cast in this election, of which 3 or 1.0% were invalid.